 Today, I’m interviewing Dr Keith Webb, author of The COACH Model for Christian Leaders.
 Keith is a coaching and leadership expert, running leading workshops around the world.

-Keith is offering exclusive bonuses until October 15, 2019 if you pre-order his new book.
+Keith is offering exclusive bonuses when you order his book.
 Check out the book and the bonuses here.

 How did you get your start in Coaching?

 I lived in Asia for 20 years.
 During this time I observed many different leadership and teaching styles.
 It caused me to reflect on how people learn, grow, and change.
 I had given up trying to tell people what to do and looked for something different.
 The coaching style of drawing out from people, fits my paradigm of “what we discover we own.”

 Coaching is personalized learning.
 And a coach is someone who facilitates a process for that learning.
 Notice I’m not saying teaching, but learning.
 Teachers put in, coaches draw out.
 What makes the coaching role so powerful is that together, the coach and coachee can learn something that neither of them knew before.
 You can create knowledge, not just share it.